Konstantin-Simakov/Stephen_Prata_Exercises_C/Chapter 1/Exercise_1.md

 2) Program organization:

-    * Infinite request to enter a value in inches (until you enter, for example a letter, that is, a non-numeric value);
+    * Infinite request to enter a value in inches (until you enter, for example, a letter, that is a non-numeric value);

     * Output appropriate value;